top of page

 As a young composer and performer, Nathan experimented with a multitude of genres and outlets for his music.
 Playing in a variety of styles and ensembles, he eventually worked as the keyboardist for Bob Marley collaborator Norma Fraser in 2011.

-Nathan attended the Screen Scoring program at USC, where he received his Master’s degree.
-At USC, Nathan was personally mentored by Christopher Young (Spiderman 3, The Grudge, Drag Me to Hell), Patrick Kirst (Disney’s Earth, The Kissing Booth), and Emmy Award-winning composer Laura Karpman (Carrie, What If…?).
+Nathan received his Master’s degree from the world-renowned USC Screen Scoring program.
+At USC, Nathan was personally mentored by Christopher Young (Spiderman 3, The Grudge, Drag Me to Hell), Patrick Kirst (Disney’s Earth, The Kissing Booth), and Emmy Award-winning composer Laura Karpman (American Fiction, Ms. Marvel).

 bottom of page